JadenAlberding/JadenAlberding/README.md

 ## Background

-I grew up in Calgary, Albert and thoughout my childhood I became very intersted in the ocean and video games.
+I grew up in Calgary, Alberta and thoughout my childhood I became very intersted in the ocean and video games.
 These dreams of living by the ocean and following a career with computers came true when I got accepted to the University of Victoria to become a engineer.
 This lifestyle change allowed to me to become the person I wanted to be.

 ## Academics

-My first year of University was very busy.
+My first year of university was very busy.
 Maintianing a work-life balance was the only way I was able to get through the first year.
 I took up weightlifting, made new friends and made the time to visit the ocean whenever I had the chance.
 The first year is also where I picked up coding and decided to specialize and become a software engineer.

 ## Hobbies